 \subsection{Outline of paper}

 Our paper proceeds as follows.
 We begin by reviewing the model with independent demand (analyzed in \citet{S-12}) in Section\ \ref{indiesection}.
 We then introduce our distributionally robust model with martingale dependency structure in Section\ \ref{martpresubsec}, and prove the validity of a certain DP formulation (very similar to the robust MDP framework of \citet{Iyengar}).
-We present our main results in Section\ \ref{mainsubsec}.
-The proof of our main result, i.e. explicit solution to our distributionally robust martingale model, is given in Section\ \ref{mainmart1}.
-In Section\ \ref{sec-mainproof2} we present our results regarding asymptotic analysis and weak convergence.
+We present our main results in Section\ \ref{mainsubsec}, which include the explicit solution to our distributionally robust martingale model, the weak convergence, and a comparison between our martingale-demand model and the independent-demand model.
+The proofs of our main results regarding the explicit solution of the associated DP and several related structural properties are given in Section\ \ref{mainmart1}.
+In Section\ \ref{sec-mainproof2} we prove our weak convergence results.
+In Section\ \ref{sec-nume}, we conduct a targeted and concise numerical experiment.
 We provide a summary of our results, directions for future research, and concluding remarks in Section\ \ref{sec-conclusion}.
-We also provide a technical appendix, which contains the proofs of several results used throughout the paper, in Section\ \ref{rm-sec-appendix}.
+We also provide a technical appendix, which contains the proofs of several results used throughout the paper, as well as some additional supporting results, in Section\ \ref{rm-sec-appendix}.